data-preservation-programs/filplus-checker/README.md

 ## Deal Data Replication

 A table showing the replication of unique data across storage providers, along with information on the size of the unique data, total deals made, number of providers, and deal percentage for each data replication category.
-The report also includes a chart visualizing the replication distribution.
+In general, a healthy data replication chart would show higher number of data replication counts across providershe towards the right side of the x-axis (colored green).
+An unhealthy data replication ratio would show a large amount of data on the left side of the x-axis (colored red).

 ### Healthy Report